-Students who earn a bachelor of music with a major in music education at Elmhurst are certified to teach music in grades K through 12 in Illinois and most other states.
+Students who earn a bachelor of music with a major in music education at Elmhurst are licensed to teach music in grades K through 12 in Illinois and most other states.
 Major strengths of this program include opportunities to participate in conducting master classes and to teach in Jamaican schools.
 In addition to providing future teachers with a solid foundation in music skills and in directing choral and instrumental ensembles, the program prepares you to help your students make sound aesthetic judgments and participate professionally in this field.

 Requirements for the Major

 Music education majors are required to participate in a major performing ensemble (concert band, choir, or orchestra) for every term of full-time enrollment.
 MUS 369, Conducting I, must be taken in residence at Elmhurst College.

 Procedures and requirements for admission to teacher education, admission to student teaching, state licensure testing, and course sequence may be obtained from the director of music education.
 Students are required to pass the Illinois Test of Academic Proficiency to be admitted to a licensure program, the appropriate contact area test prior to the student teaching semester, and the APT (Assessment of Professional Teaching) test prior to program completion.
 See Admission to Teacher Education.

 General Education Courses

 KIN 200 Lifestyle for Health and Wellness (.50 credit)

 Music (A minimum of sixteen full course credits are required in music)

 Applied music: six terms for credit on same instrument or voice

 Band, Orchestra, or Choir: one each term, with or without credit